 - 14.9 ounces Guinness Stout (1 can)

 - 2 cups broth (beef is best.
-You can use my Homemade Bone Broth recipe to make a beef broth.)
+Use this Homemade Bone Broth recipe to make a beef broth or use your favorite store-bought.)

 - 1 teaspoon rosemary (crushed, fresh or dried)